Acuzle/acutils/doc/handler.md

 extensions.
 - allowed_cpus=1 (int): Maximum amount of CPUs used to compute.
 - seed=871 (int): Seed used to initialize numpy randomizer.
+- seed=str_ndarray_dtype="U256" (str): Data type used for any string numpy arrays.
+It defines the maximum length of strings, especially those in sheet files, for loading labels and groups.

 RETURNS
 -------